- Latin America

 As you may imagine, the weather in this part of the world is highly variable and can be unpredictable.
 It is possible to experience four seasons in the course of a few hours and so you must be prepared for all eventualities.

 The weather in the months the ride runs is generally cool and windy.
-Temperatures tend to range between 2-12ºC, but the wind can make things feel far colder.
+Temperatures tend to range between 2-12ºC, but the wind can make things feel far colder and the temperature can change in the blink of an eye.
+You should always be prepared for rain.

 Your hosts are Adolfo & Laura Imbert, whose love and enthusiasm for protecting this special corner of the world is infectious.